 There are several different types of welcome offers that bettors may receive from an online sportsbook.

-A first deposit offer is a welcome bonus that gives new players an incentive to deposit and bet on an online sportsbook.
+A first deposit offer is a welcome bonus that gives new players an incentive to deposit into a new online sportsbook account.
 When a player makes their initial deposit, the sportsbook will match that amount if the bettor meets the wagering requirements.

-This offer is usually up to a certain amount and the match percentage can be different depending on the sports betting site, but it is normally 100%.
+This offer is usually up to a certain amount and the match percentage can be different depending on the sports betting site, but it is oftentimes a 100 percent match.

-A no deposit offer is one of the best welcome bonuses you can find.
-This is because it requires no risk for the player.
-All you have to do is sign up, meaning no deposit is required, and the sportsbook will give you a certain amount to place a bet.
+A no deposit offer is one of the best welcome offers you can find because it requires no risk for the player and awards a bonus just for creating an account.
+All you have to do is sign up, meaning no deposit is required, and the sportsbook will give you a certain amount to get started.

-A risk-free bet gives players a second chance if their wager happens to lose.
+A risk-free promotion gives players a second chance if their wager happens to lose.
 In most cases, a risk-free bet involves a bettor's first wager with the sportsbook.
-If that bet happens to lose, you will receive a site credit (and sometimes cash back), which you can use to place more bets.
+If that bet happens to lose, you will receive a site credit equal to the original stake (up to a certain amount), which you can use to place more bets.

 It's easy to sign up for a Michigan online sportsbook.
 First, make sure you meet these qualifications: